vendrhub/vendr-documentation/content/home/README.md

 <h2 class="mb-10 ">About Vendr</h2>

 Vendr is the eCommerce solution for Umbraco v8+ created by Outfield Digital, the team behind Tea Commerce for Umbraco v7.
-Vendr is the successor to Tea Commerce and follows much of the same principals but has been vastly improved for use on Umbraco v8+.
+Vendr is the successor to Tea Commerce and follows much of the same principles but has been vastly improved for use on Umbraco v8+.

 </div>